Tiru373/Tiru373/README.md

 💼 Experienced in several projects, including:
 - **Automatic Grain Soaking System**: Developed a microcontroller-based system to automate the grain soaking process.
 - **ALU using Verilog**: Designed a high-performance Arithmetic Logic Unit (ALU) using Verilog for digital logic circuits.
-- **Microwave Oven Design**: Contributed to the design and development of a prototype microwave oven.
+- **Microwave Oven Design**: Contributed to designing and developing a prototype microwave oven.
 - **Home Automation with Blynk IoT App**: Implemented smart home features using the Blynk IoT platform for remote control and monitoring.

 📫 Reach me via email at [ashoktirumalasetty77@gmail.com](ashoktirumalasetty77@gmail.com).